RonAlkoby/Sonar-Signal-FFT-Processor/README.md

 # Sonar Signal FFT Processor

 ## Overview
-The Sonar Signal FFT Processor is a Python-based GUI application for analyzing sonar audio signals.
+The **Sonar Signal FFT Processor** is a Python-based GUI application for analyzing sonar audio signals.
 It allows users to process .wav files and extract key information such as peak frequency, amplitude, and time-frequency analysis.
-The application supports two modes of analysis: Active and Passive.
+The application supports two modes of analysis: *Active* and *Passive*.

-**This is an ongoing project, and I plan to continue improving and enhancing it to make it much more professional.**wav` files and extract key information such as peak frequency, amplitude, and time-frequency analysis.
-The application supports two modes of analysis: Active and Passive.
+**This is an ongoing project, and I plan to continue improving and enhancing it to make it much more professional.**

 ## Features
 - **Load and Process `.wav` Files**: Upload any `.wav` file for analysis.